OfficeDev/Project-Samples/README.md

 ## Samples

-* [O365-Project-Online-REST-Samples](https://github.com/OfficeDev/O365-Project-Online-.Net-Samples/tree/master/O365-Project-Online-REST-Samples):How to create and update a project using ReST API
+* [O365-Project-Online-REST-Samples](https://github.com/OfficeDev/O365-Project-Online-.Net-Samples/tree/master/O365-Project-Online-REST-Samples):How to create and update a project using REST API
+* [O365-Project-Online-JavaScript-Samples](https://github.com/OfficeDev/O365-Project-Online-.Net-Samples/tree/master/O365-Project-Online-JavaScript-Samples): How to create and update a project using JSOM
 * [Copy-Work-Packages](https://github.com/OfficeDev/O365-Project-Online-.Net-Samples/tree/master/Copy-Work-Packages): How to copy tasks from one project to another using JSOM
 * [Create-Update-Project-Samples](https://github.com/OfficeDev/O365-Project-Online-.Net-Samples/tree/master/Create-Update-Project-Samples) : How to create and update a project using CSOM and .Net
 * [My-Task-Checklist](https://github.com/OfficeDev/O365-Project-Online-.Net-Samples/tree/master/My-Task-Checklist): How to update the status of assignments for the logged in user using C#